hacktoberfest-unicam/awesome-hacktoberfest-cobalt-capybara/Palestra di Haskell Curry (FUN)/PokemonDamageCalculator/README.md

 - Python

 ## Instructions
+1. Add new pokemon moves in the mosseNemiche list
+2. Add new weaknesses in the tabellaDebolezze list (Use this site to get info on the real weaknesses https://www.pkmn.help/defense/)
 1. Write a recursive function to calculate the total damage suffered by the Pokémon.
-The function should take the following inputs:
+The function should take the following inputs: <br>
-- The Pokémon's type information.
+  -- The Pokémon's type information. <br>
-- A list of enemy moves, each with its type and base damage.
+  -- A list of enemy moves, each with its type and base damage. <br>
-- A weakness table that maps Pokémon types and move types to their respective damage multipliers.
+  -- A weakness table that maps Pokémon types and move types to their respective damage multipliers.<br>

-2. Ensure that your function:
+4. Ensure that your function:<br>
-- Iterates through each enemy move recursively to compute the total damage.
+  -- Iterates through each enemy move recursively to compute the total damage.<br>
-- Applies the weakness multipliers based on the Pokémon's types and the move types.
+  -- Applies the weakness multipliers based on the Pokémon's types and the move types.<br>

 ## Submission
 - Create a GitHub repository for your project.